Mookie Betts Preview, Player Props: Dodgers vs. Brewers

 Brewers Pitching Rankings

-- The pitching staff for the Brewers has a collective 8.7 K/9, which ranks 16th in the league.
+- The Brewers pitching staff is 16th in MLB with a collective 8.7 strikeouts per nine innings.

-- The Brewers have a 4.02 team ERA that ranks 12th among all MLB pitching staffs.
+- The Brewers have the 12th-ranked team ERA among all league pitching staffs (4.04).

-- Brewers pitchers combine to rank 22nd in baseball in home runs allowed (150 total, 1.3 per game).
+- Brewers pitchers combine to rank 22nd in baseball in home runs surrendered (152 total, 1.3 per game).

 © 2023 Data Skrive.
 All rights reserved.